Skip to main content

 info

-When you have a single configuration, the agent uses /etc/nobgp/default.yml as the default configuration file.
-The agent also supports multiple configurations (see Multi-Configuration Support below).
+When you have a single profile, the agent uses default.yml in the config directory.
+The agent also supports multiple profiles (see Multi-Profile Support below).

 Configuration Options